-Here are a few suggestions: Adobe Lightroom, VSCO, Snapsneed, A Color Story, and many more.
-Be Creative and stick to a single filter.
+Here are a few suggestions: Adobe Lightroom, VSCO, Snapsneed, A Color Story, etc. Be Creative and stick to a single filter.
 It creates a mood for the page.

 We can never ignore how impactful physical appearance can be.
 Find your niche.
-Stick to it and, from time to time, experiment with new ideas.
+Stick to it and experiment with new ideas from time to time.
 See what your audience responds to well.
-For Example, you could curate a spring theme for your account and showcase your books centered in and around flowers and floral designs. @reviews_from_a_bookworm has a similar artistic style.
+For Example, you could curate a spring theme for your account and showcase your books centered on and around flowers and floral designs. @reviews_from_a_bookworm has a similar artistic style.
 For us with loud personalities, a colorful Instagram never hurt anyone.
 Know who you are and what kind of style you prefer.

-You can post videos of three kinds on Instagram, in the form of a regular post, a reel, or an IGTV video.
+You can post videos of three kinds on Instagram, a regular post, a reel, or an IGTV video.
 Each has different durations.
 A standard post allows you to upload content of up to a minute.
-A rotation provides for 45 seconds of fast-paced video content while video content exceeding a minute finds its home in an IGTV video.
+A rotation provides 45 seconds of fast-paced video content, while video content exceeding a minute finds its home in an IGTV video.
 You must differentiate your content for each of these.
-For example, you can make a regular video post about a book that you are currently reading, a reel in the form of a fast-paced montage about the books you read in the past month, or planning to read in the upcoming month.
+For Example, you can make a regular video post about a book you are currently reading, a reel in a fast-paced montage about the books you read in the past month or planning to read in the upcoming month.
 You can use an IGTV for detailed book reviews.

-When you come across a post with nothing to describe the perspective, it feels a little incomplete.
+It feels a little incomplete when you come across a post with nothing to describe the perspective.
 From mentioning a summary of the book in the picture to describing your thought process while reading it, captioning can complete a post.
-Do not make the mistake of writing short, meaningless captions to just post.
+Do not mistake writing short, meaningless captions for the just post.
 This is where you use Hashtags for broader reach.
 Using the right ones can bring a lot of traffic to your account.

 Bookstagram Does Not Only Mean Books

-If you keep posting books only, your followers will tire quickly due to its monotonicity.
+Your followers will tire quickly due to its monotonicity if you keep posting books only.
 Show some pizzazz.
-Combine your travel experiences, impactful quotes, even a picture of your pet.
+Combine your travel experiences, impactful quotes, and even a picture of your pet.

-We should never forget that the Internet made what it is today by pets and babies.
-All this to forward your cause of finding a community that relates to your choices.
+We should never forget that the Internet was made what it is today by pets and babies.
+All this is to forward your cause of finding a community related to your choices.